Canadian Naval Tribute Project Co-Founders

 Lieutenant (N) Sean E. Livingston MStJ, CD, MSEd

 Lieutenant (N) Sean E. Livingston MStJ, CD, MSEd is an author, naval historian, and teacher.
 He has served over 27 years as a Reserve Member of the Canadian Armed Forces (CAF), initially at HMCS York.
 In addition to his book Oakville’s Flower: The History of HMCS OAKVILLE (Dundurn 2014) he was responsible for the creation of a monument at Tannery Park, Oakville in 2016, which celebrates the Town’s link to its namesake warship.
 On November 5, 2022, Sean unveiled a second monument at Queen Elizabeth Park Community & Cultural Centre in Oakville which showcases artifacts from the ship (including the recently re-located original ships bell).
 The exhibit was opened by the Minister of National Defence, the Honourable Anita Anand PC, MP and is now situated permanently at Oakville Town Hall.
 His historical contributions have been noted in both the House of Commons and the Legislative Assembly of Ontario.
-Sean advised and edited Ted Baris’ book Battle of the Atlantic: Gauntlet to Victory (HaperCollins 2022), is a contributor to the Canadian Citizen Sailors Virtual Cenotaph, and has published over twenty historical articles with Esprit de Corps Magazine.
-His next book, Pirate of the Adriatic (DoubleDagger June 2025) recounts the daring exploits of Captain Thomas G. Fuller DSC, RCNVR, a Canadian naval officer who commanded Motor Gun Boats/Motor Torpedo Boats during the Second World War.
+He advised and edited Ted Baris’ book Battle of the Atlantic: Gauntlet to Victory (HaperCollins 2022), is a contributor to the Canadian Citizen Sailors Virtual Cenotaph, and has published over twenty historical articles with Esprit de Corps Magazine.
+Sean’s latest book, Pirate of the Adriatic (DoubleDagger June 2025) recounts the daring exploits of Captain Thomas G. Fuller DSC, RCNVR, a Canadian naval officer who commanded Motor Gun Boats/Motor Torpedo Boats during the Second World War.
 He is a past President of the Naval Association of Canada Toronto Branch and is a past Chairperson of St. John Ambulance Oakville, Milton, Halton-Hills.

 CNTP Team